Buying vs. Renting a Home: Are You Ready for a House?

 Do You Have a Good Credit Score?

 Lenders use your credit score to determine your eligibility for a mortgage and the interest rate on the loan.
-Similarly, a landlord may also check your credit score.
+The score is one way to judge how likely you are to be able to make payments on any line of credit you might take out.
+A landlord may also check your credit score to determine your likelihood to make payments.

-A low score might make it impossible to qualify for a mortgage, or if you do qualify, the higher interest rate could put the monthly payments out of reach.
+Unfortunately, a low score might make it impossible to qualify for a mortgage, or if you do qualify, the higher interest rate could put the monthly payments out of reach.
+Your credit score can be based on a variety of factors, including the age of your accounts, your payment history and your ratio of debt to available credit.
+So, keep in mind these tips for building credit early.

 Do You Have an Emergency Fund?

 If you’re thinking about buying a home, it’s essential to have cash set aside for emergencies (in addition to your down payment).
-Homeowners can’t call the landlord if the garbage disposal breaks or the roof leaks, and failing to keep up with maintenance can affect the value of your home.
+Homeowners can’t call the landlord if the garbage disposal breaks or the roof leaks.
+Failing to keep up with maintenance can affect the value of your home.

 What’s an appropriate emergency fund size?
-Again, it depends on your situation, but six months of living expenses should do the trick.
+Again, it depends on your situation.
+But six months of living expenses is a good baseline — that means rent or house payment, plus bills and living expenses such as gas and groceries.
 This way, if an air conditioning unit goes out, you can cover the cost and still have money left for other emergencies, like an emergency room visit or unemployment.

 Do You Want Your Living Expenses to Remain Stable?

-Even if your monthly mortgage would be the same as the amount you pay for rent now, a 30-year mortgage at a fixed rate guarantees your monthly payment will remain stable for decades.
+Even if your monthly mortgage payment would be the same as the amount you pay for rent now, a 30-year mortgage at a fixed rate guarantees your monthly payment will remain stable for decades.
 In contrast, your landlord could raise the rent at the end of your lease, or rental costs could change significantly in your area.
-The National Association of Realtors reports that the cost of renting has increased in 64% of U.S. markets.

 Do You Want the Flexibility to Move in the Next 5 Years?